 If the hammer is cocked, it must first be decocked.
 (See "To Uncock The Revolver," p.
 18.)
 Then:

 - 1. Open the loading gate.
-This permits the cylinder to rotate. - Turn the cylinder clockwise, by hand, to align a chamber with the ejector rod assembly. - Push the ejector rod rearward, by means of the thumb-piece on its forward end, so that it slides through the chamber to push out the cartridge or fired case.
-Release spring-loaded ejector rod.
+This permits the cylinder to rotate. - 2.
+Turn cylinder clockwise, by hand, to align a chamber with the ejector rod assembly.
+Your RUGER VAQUERO® is equipped with a specially designed reverse indexing cylinder mechanism.
+This unique device will ease and hasten unloading by allowing you to reverse rotation of the cylinder (counter-clockwise until it stops) and automatically align a chamber with the ejector rod and loading gate cutout in the frame.
+See "Correct Unloading Sequence," below. - 3.
+Push the ejector rod rearward, by means of the thumb-piece on its forward end, so that it slides through the chamber to push out the cartridge or fired case.
+Release the springloaded ejector rod.
 Repeat until all chambers are empty. - 4.
-Check to be certain that all cartridges have been removed, then close the loading gate.
+Check to be certain that all cartridges or casings have been removed, then close the loading gate.

-Do not eject unfired cartridges onto any surface where the cartridge rim might strike a solid object and discharge the cartridge.
+Do not eject unfired cartridges onto any surface where the cartridge primer might strike a solid object and discharge the cartridge.